 Data helps brands deliver on those shopper desires by optimizing the effectiveness of their field teams.
 With more information about what’s actually happening in stores, brands can take the in-store experience back into their own hands.
 They’ll reap the benefits through increased sales and a superior brand reputation.

-Gina Ashe has 20 years of experience in technology and retail that spans startups to Fortune 100 companies.
+About the Author Gina Ashe has 20 years of experience in technology and retail that spans startups to Fortune 100 companies.
 She currently is chief executive officer of ThirdChannel, Inc., a retail intelligence platform that enables manufacturing brands and retailers to see what's happening – or should be happening – with their products in thousands of stores in real time.